-Pacific Biosciences of California, Inc.'s 2014 Annual Meeting of Stockholders will be held on Thursday, May 22, 2014 at 9:00 a.m.
+Pacific Biosciences of California, Inc.'s 2015 Annual Meeting of Stockholders will be held on Wednesday, May 20, 2015 at 9:00 a.m.
 Pacific Time at the offices of Wilson Sonsini Goodrich & Rosati, 650 Page Mill Road, Palo Alto, California 94304.
 During the Annual Meeting our stockholders will be asked:

-- ·To elect the three directors nominated by our Board of Directors and named in the proxy statement as Class I directors to serve for a three year term; - · To consider an advisory vote on our executive compensation; - ·To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2014; - ·To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.
+·To elect the three directors nominated by our Board of Directors and named in the proxy statement as Class II directors to serve for a three year term;

+·To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2015;

+·To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.

-Stockholders of record who owned shares of our common stock at the close of business on April 2, 2014 are entitled to receive notice of, attend, and vote at the Annual Meeting.
+Stockholders of record who owned shares of our common stock at the close of business on April 2, 2015 are entitled to receive notice of, attend, and vote at the Annual Meeting.
 A complete list of these stockholders will be available at our corporate offices at 1380 Willow Road, Menlo Park, California 94025 during regular business hours for the ten days prior to the Annual Meeting.
 This list also will be available during the Annual Meeting.
 A stockholder may examine the list for any legally valid purpose related to the Annual Meeting.

 Your vote is important.
 Whether or not you plan to attend the Annual Meeting, please vote as soon as possible.
 If you received notice of how to access the proxy materials via the Internet, a proxy card was not sent to you and you may vote only by telephone or via the Internet.
 If you received a proxy card and other proxy materials by mail, you may vote by mailing a completed proxy card, by telephone or via the Internet.
 Your vote must be received by 11:59 p.m.
-Eastern Time, on Wednesday, May 21, 2014.
+Eastern Time, on Tuesday, May 19, 2015.
 For specific voting instructions, please refer to the information provided in the proxy statement, together with your proxy card or the voting instructions you received with the proxy statement.